Aldabra giant tortoise: Feeding ecology

 Primarily herbivores, Aldabra giant tortoises eat grasses, leaves, woody plant stems, and fruit.
 They occasionally indulge in small invertebrates and carrion, even eating the bodies of other dead tortoises.
-In captivity, Aldabra giant tortoises are known to consume fruits such as apples and bananas, as well as compressed vegetable pellets.
+In captivity, Aldabra giant tortoises are known to consume fruits, such as apples and bananas, as well as compressed vegetable pellets.
 In 2020, a female Aldabra giant tortoise on Fregate Island was observed hunting and eating a juvenile lesser noddy, indicating that the species was in the process of learning to catch birds.

 Little fresh water is available for drinking in the tortoises' natural habitat, so they obtain most of their moisture from their food.

 The Aldabra giant tortoise has two main varieties of shells, related to their habitat.
 Specimens living in habitats with food available primarily on the ground have more dome-shaped shells with the front extending downward over the neck.
 Those living in an environment with food available higher above the ground have more flattened top shells with the front raised to allow the neck to extend upward freely.

 Tortoise turf

-The Aldabra giant tortoise is a herbivorous animal, spending much of its time browsing for food in its surrounding well-vegetated environment.
+As the Aldabra giant tortoise is primarily herbivorous it spends much of its time browsing for food in its surrounding well-vegetated environment.
 The Aldabra giant tortoise is known to be found in places that are commonly known as "tortoise turf".
 Tortoise turf is composed of: